b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 &nbsp;

-## In the Book of Mormon
+## In the Book of Mormon: Korihor
 We find three accounts of individuals described as Antichrist in this book of scripture: [Sherem](https://www.churchofjesuschrist.org/study/scriptures/bofm/jacob/7.1-23?lang=eng#p1), [Nehor](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/1.2-16?lang=eng#p2), and [Korihor](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30.6-60?lang=eng#p6).
 I might spend time examining the first two out of three, but for now, I've got some thoughts to share on Korihor, who "ridiculed Christ, the Atonement, and the spirit of prophecy" by the account from the *[Guide to the Scriptures](https://www.churchofjesuschrist.org/study/scriptures/gs/antichrist?lang=eng&id=p6#p6)*.

 &nbsp;

-### Korihor
 I'll present verses of Alma 30, along with some commentary.

 &nbsp;

-#### The Buildup
+### The Buildup
 > ***6** But it came to pass in the latter end of the seventeenth year, there came a man into the land of Zarahemla, and ==he was Anti-Christ==, for he began to preach unto the people against the prophecies which had been spoken by the prophets, concerning the coming of Christ.*

 What I see immediately, *before we even get this guy's name*, is [poisoning the well](https://en.wikipedia.org/wiki/Poisoning_the_well).
 We're presenting bias to lead to a determined conclusion without enough information.
-This verse describes three things:
+This verse describes three things (again, before we even see a name):

 1. He came into Zerahemla
 2. He's bad and evil